flatfeestack/flatfeestack/auth/Readme.md

 To run with reasonable dev settings, execute:

 ```
-./fastauth -dev myhs256pw
+./auth -dev myhs256pw
 ```

 This inserts the user with the name "user" and the password "pass".
 For **non** PKCE flow, open in browser [http://localhost:8080/oauth/authorize?response_type=code](http://localhost:8080/oauth/authorize?response_type=code).
-The token will use RS256, to use HS256, start fastauth as follows:
+The token will use RS256, to use HS256, start auth as follows:

 ```
-./fastauth -dev test -rs256 false -ed256 false
+./auth -dev test -rs256 false -ed256 false
 ```

 You should see in your browser the access token: